littletomatodonkey/insight-face-paddle/README_en.md

 #### 3.1.2 Build base lib

-Before start predicting, you have to build the base lib.
+If use recognition, before start predicting, you have to build the base lib.

 ```bash
 insightfacepaddle --build_lib ./base.txt --img_dir ./data/imgs --label ./data/label.txt